chmod730/chmod730.github.io/index.md

 ## Welcome to Steve's Github Page

-It's Early June 2020.
+<br />It's Early June 2020.
 We're in the middle of 'another' world meltdown so I decided this would be the ideal time to learn to code 😊

 I was lucky enough to get on Stanford's ['Code In Place 2020'](https://www.stanforddaily.com/2020/05/07/students-instructors-share-thoughts-on-free-course-code-in-place/) project, which was a blast.

-Now I've ended up down the rabbit hole and using Github and making webpages...WTF is going on.
+Now I've ended up down the rabbit hole and using Github and making webpages...WTF is going on. <br /><br /><br /><br /><br /><br />

 I'm leaving these pages here so that I might actually read them at somre point.